-SSM primarily uses Love and Logic and PBIS practices as a framework for their discipline.
+SSM primarily uses Love and Logic, Restorative Practices, and The Boys Town model as a framework for PBIS and discipline.
 In keeping with the mission and goals for SSM, a school wide discipline system is in place.
 This system is reviewed annually for effectiveness.
-It is intended to provide an age appropriate, respectful, self-discipline system based on a Christian philosophy on a continuum from Kindergarten through eighth grades .
+It is intended to provide an age-appropriate, respectful, self-discipline system based on a Christian philosophy on a continuum from Kindergarten through eighth grades.
 SSM believes that by forming positive relationships and implementing restorative practices, students will learn to take responsibility for their actions and learn from mistakes in a healthy environment.
 Our goal is to provide consistency and continuity that will enable students opportunities to accept personal responsibility to grow socially, academically, spiritually and physically.
 Although we focus daily on in-school behaviors, it is important to note that a student can be held accountable for conduct inside or outside of school that is detrimental to the school, the school image, or against Catholic Church doctrines or teachings.